fraterrisus/walkthroughs/aethus/items.md

 Eventually you'll have so many you won't know what to do with them.
 Selling them on the [Trade Node](#trade-node) isn't worth it unless you're trying to unload inventory.
 But that's what [Storage Silos](#storage-silo) are for.
 Or, honestly, just leave the output sitting in the printer until you need it.

 {% endaethusitem %}
-{% aethusitem 'Buildkits', 'Empty Buildkit' %}
+{% aethusitem 'Buildkit', 'Empty Buildkit' %}

 *Variants:* **AtmoDome, AtmoDome (RadProtect Edition), Coolant Hypercompressor, Empty Buildkit, Large Crate, Lightstick, Power Relay**